va7sdf/artbergmann/albums/art_bergmann/what_fresh_hell_is_this/index.markdown

 ---
+artist: art bergmann
-title: art bergmann - what fresh hell is this?
+title: what fresh hell is this?
 slug: what_fresh_hell_is_this
 ---
 Art Bergmann: guitars, vocals<br />